directus/directus/.changeset/silly-melons-smoke.md

 ---
-"@directus/sdk": patch
+"@directus/sdk": minor
 ---

-Implemented missing batch functions in the SDK
+Implemented batch update functions in the SDK